 Magalawa Island, Zambales

-If for you, serenity in seclusion is a prized possession, consider Magalawa Island off the coast of Palauig, Zambales your own whisper-quiet coastal retreat.
+If serenity in seclusion is a prized possession, consider Magalawa Island off the coast of Palauig, Zambales, your own whisper-quiet coastal retreat.
 Accessible after a 6-hour bus ride from Manila and a short boat ride, it is often devoid of tourists and noise.
 The 50-hectare strip features a mangrove forest, pretty starfishes, and a vegetated cream shore that slopes gently to still and glassy waters.

 Rustic seafront huts open onto expansive views of Mt.
-Tapulao, Matalvis Island; and San Salvador Island, which houses giant clams and vibrant reefs 10 minutes away from Magalawa.
-Trips to the latter and nearby Bakala Islands can be arranged from Ruiz Resort on site.
-For the full back-to-basics experience, pitch a tent and camp out under the stars.
+Tapulao, Matalvis Island, and San Salvador Island, which houses giant clams and vibrant reefs 10 minutes away from Magalawa.
+Trips to the latter and nearby Bakala Islands can be arranged from Ruiz Resort on-site.
+For the whole back-to-basics experience, pitch a tent and camp out under the stars.